How do I secure the property I want?

 When will my tenancy deposit be returned?

-When you move out we will conduct a check-out service and examine your inventory.
-We will report the results to both you and the landlord.
+When you move out landlord will organise check-out service and examine your inventory.
+The result of the report are notified to both you and the landlord.
 Your deposit will then be returned in accordance with the Tenancy Deposit Protection Scheme, less any deductions.